joinux/pyparis-2017/contents/faq.md

 ### Will all the talks be given in English ?

-Yes, with possibly exception for the Educatin track.
+Yes, with possibly exception for the Education track.

 ### Will there be food for people with allergies ?